lkwilson/auto-pi-gen/README.md

 WPA_PASSWORD="Wifi Password"
 ```

-5. You might have to run `prep` if you are running the script for the second time.
+5. You might have to run `prep` if you are running the script for the first time.

 6. Then, run `dockerrun` from the root of the whole repository.
 This step
    starts the build and can take hours.